TrumpChainDev/docs/the-fuse-studio/overview.md

 # Studio overview

-Eram Studio is a DApp \(Decentralized App\) running on the Ethereum and Eram networks.
+TrumpChain Studio is a DApp \(Decentralized App\) running on the Ethereum and TrumpChain networks.
 It allows anybody without technical knowledge to launch a community and integrate a token into it.
-With Eram studio, a token is easily minted on Ethereum through a user friendly wizard.
-It's then moved through the bridge to the Eram to add business and community features to it and manage it.
+With TrumpChain studio, a token is easily minted on Ethereum through a user friendly wizard.
+It's then moved through the bridge to the TrumpChain to add business and community features to it and manage it.

 [![](../.gitbook/assets/you6.png) ](https://www.youtube.com/channel/UC7NaJ0UhmyHi5MvZSk61akA/videos?view_as=subscriber)

-Via the DApp you can access the contracts and services of the Eram network.
-You can launch your community on the Eram network with a token bridged to Ethereum, intergate web3.0 services from the DeFi \(Decentralized Finance\) ecosystem.
+Via the DApp you can access the contracts and services of the TrumpChain network.
+You can launch your community on the TrumpChain network with a token bridged to Ethereum, intergate web3.0 services from the DeFi \(Decentralized Finance\) ecosystem.
 The community is upgraded by a variety of plugins that customize the community to your needs.
 It allows you to:

 * Add to your community users, business, admins and more tailor made roles
 * Define transfer and bonus rules for the community members